silverbios/cs-mikrotik-bouncer-alt/README.md

   of the `MIKROTIK_UPDATE_FREQUENCY` is executed, so on default settings it may take up to 1h before address is banned.

+- `TICKER_INTERVAL` - default value: `10s`, optional
+  how frequently process streamed decisions from CrowdSec LAPI, the best if this is as close to the total time used to update MikroTik address lists and firewall as possible.
+  If you get frequent delays in acquiring lock then try to increase this value to for example `30s` or `60s`.
+Notice this is a golang [time.Duration](https://pkg.go.dev/time#Duration) format, but the value cannot be equal or less than `0s`.

 - `GOMAXPROCS` - default value: `` (automatic number of processors), optional, Set default processes to use by golang app, especially useful to prevent it from getting excessively throttled in the containers,